Ranc58/8_vk_friends_online/README.md

 Your friends online:
 1. Pavel Durov
 ```
-Launching on win ois same.
+Launching on win is same.

 # Project Goals

 The code is written for educational purposes.
 Training course for web-developers - [DEVMAN.org](https://devman.org)